mihrinurgrn/reading-is-good/README.md

 - Order table is include some informations about orders like book, customer
 - Book table is include some informations about book like bookname, stock

-Also every entity extends Base Entity in Jpa Entities Base entity is includes some usual informations that can be in every entity like Created_at Created_by Modified_at
+Also every entity extends Base Entity in Jpa Entities Base entity is includes some usual informations that can be in every entity like Created_at, Created_by, Modified_at

 ### Request And Response Types